-The cities of Brest and Vitebsk are known for their rich cultural heritage.
+The city of Brest is known for its rich cultural heritage.
 Art, dance, literature and music are intrinsic to the country and its people.
 Belarus was once an important center for European Jews, but due to several migrations, only a handful of Jewish people are left in the country.
 Thickly forested and with several rivers charting their course through the countryside, Belarus is one of Europe’s hidden gems.
 Experience the “White Russian” nation with Exeter International.

 For custom luxury travel and tours to Belarus, please contact one of our travel experts, or read on below for more information about where to go and when, along with our Insider's Guide.